Multicultural Outreach & Recruitment

 If you have any questions, please contact us at firstname.lastname@example.org.

-We strongly encourage groups with significant proportions of African American, Hispanic/Latino, American Indian/Alaska Native, Southeast Asian, or Pacific Islander students to seek our assistance in planning a tour.
+We strongly encourage groups with significant proportions of African American, Hispanic/Latinx, American Indian/Alaska Native, Southeast Asian, or Native Hawaiian/Pacific Islander students to seek our assistance in planning a tour.
 As part of our commitment to serving underrepresented communities of color, we will make every effort to ensure that your group gains exposure to a wide variety of resources the UW has to offer.